 Amref Health Africa

-A high onchocerciasis disease burden and a low coverage of community-directed treatment with ivermectin (CDTI) have been observed in many parts of South Sudan.
-In the Maridi County, CDTI was re-introduced in 2017 and various interventions implemented to improve coverage.
+A high onchocerciasis disease burden and a low coverage of community-directed treatment with ivermectin (CDTi) have been observed in many parts of South Sudan.
+In Maridi County, CDTi was re-introduced in 2017 and various interventions implemented to improve coverage.

-Through successive community-based surveys, we investigated whether an onchocerciasis awareness campaign and a switch from annual to bi-annual distribution of ivermectin in Maridi County increased CDTI coverage.
-We also reviewed the evolution of ivermectin distribution in Maridi since 2017 and identified the determinants for ivermectin uptake.
+Through successive community-based surveys, this study investigated whether an onchocerciasis awareness campaign and a switch from annual to bi-annual distribution of ivermectin in Maridi County increased CDTi coverage, and reviewed the evolution of ivermectin distribution in Maridi since 2017 to identify determinants for ivermectin uptake.

-This study showed that with reinforced awareness raising accompanying biannual CDTI, a higher ivermectin treatment coverage is achievable.
+This study showed that with reinforced awareness raising accompanying biannual CDTi, higher ivermectin treatment coverage is achievable.
 The findings present an opportunity for the health system to advance its onchocerciasis elimination scheme in remote, conflict-stricken communities in South Sudan.

 This publication relates to R2HC funded study: Innovative approaches to reduce the burden of disease caused by onchocerciasis